majek/idea/site/033-bpf/main.md

     ...

-These kind of rules are very useful, they allow us to pinpoint the malicious traffic and drop very early.
+These kind of rules are very useful, they allow us to pinpoint the malicious traffic and drop it early.
 Just in the last couple of weeks we dropped 870,213,889,941 packets with few BPF rules.
-We often see 41 billion packets dropped throughout a night due to a single well placed rule.
+Recently during a flood we saw 41 billion packets dropped throughout a night due to a single well placed rule.

 Summary
 ------